 1. Summary

-New arrangements for generation user commitment have been codified in the Connection Use of System Code (CUSC) as a result of the CUSC modification Proposal (CMP) 192.
-The proposal was raised by NGET in February 2011 and approved by Ofgem on 30 March 2012.
-The new arrangements will replace the current interim Final Sums methodology and the Interim Generic User Commitment Methodology (IGUCM) for generators, and will take effect from 1 April 2013.
+New arrangements for generation user commitment were codified in the Connection Use of System Code (CUSC) as a result of the CUSC modification Proposal (CMP) 192.
+The proposal was approved by Ofgem on 30 March 2012.
+The new arrangements replaced the current interim Final Sums methodology and the Interim Generic User Commitment Methodology (IGUCM) for generators, and took effect from 1 April 2013.
 The proposal was based on incentivising generation projects to provide notice of cancellation, closure and capacity reduction in a timely manner such that inefficient transmission investment by the transmission owners can be minimised, whilst reducing the barrier to new entrants that such arrangements represent.

 The arrangements are set out in section 15 of the CUSC and comprise a generic liability to cover broad system investment (Wider), and a specific liability to cover local generator-driven investment (Attributable).
 All generation projects are liable for a proportion of the wider amount, whilst only pre-commissioning generation projects are liable for their particular attributable amount.
 In calculating the liabilities, the methodology includes a number of factors to more accurately reflect the risk of inefficient or stranded assets, and avoid over-securitisation of new investments.
 These factors cover sharing risk with consumers, potential for asset reuse by Transmission Owners (TO), catch-up investment, etc. Security for this liability reduces for pre-commissioning generation projects as their project progresses to completion, whilst no security is required for post-commissioning users.

-CUSC modification Proposal in parties’ Attributable Works that relate towhere AW

-, (and successor schemes that may have a different name) and MSIP s
+(DRAFT) This note has been updated to illustrate the changes that CUSC modification Proposal CMP428 brought in.
+This change ensures that there are no liabilities in parties’ Attributable Works that relate to transmission works classified as onshore reinforcement under HND, as described in its legal text, where they have been classified as such by the Authority (Ofgem).
+It does this by keeping these works, and hence their cost, out of the definition of Attributable Works in CUSC section 15.

+This draft, for the use of the CMP447 workgroup at this stage, also illustrates the changes that would come in, if CMP447, extending the effect of CMP428 and allowing for adjustments of fixed attributable works in some circumstances, were to be approved and implemented.
+CMP447 would achieve this by also excluding from attributable works, such transmission works as are designated for that purpose by Ofgem.
+Ofgem would have unfettered discretion under CMP447 in making such designations, but it is thought likely that it would take account of works such as ASTI, LOTI (and successor schemes that may have a different name) and MSIP schemes, as these are sets of transmission construction works that have their funding approved by the Authority regardless of the progress of particular pre-commissioning generators.
+The Authority will make the decision, but is likely to take advice from NESO in contemplation of these designations.

+The designations by The Authority are likely to be of entire schemes (e.g. an ASTI scheme), with translation of these designations into the cancellation charge liabilities (and securitisation of the same) of relevant specific existing pre-commissioning generation projects, and of any relevant new Bilateral Connection Agreement (BCA) signatories, being made by NESO and communicated by NESO to the relevant generation projects.

 2. Purpose of the document